 Camphill Village West Coast is a developing producer of jojoba with a track record of social responsibility.

 Though it is not indigenous to South Africa, the jojoba cultivated by Camphill Village West Coast is well suited to the soils and rainfall pattern of South Africa’s Western Cape.
-A perennial crop that can live up to one hundred years, jojoba does not require tilling and Camphill does not use any chemicals on their jojoba plantation.
+A perennial crop that can live for one hundred years, jojoba does not require tilling.
+Camphill's jojoba plantation is well established and grown without the use of pesticides or herbicides.
+The operation makes use of a comprehensive rotational grazing system, water-wise irrigation, and manure from Camphill's dairy cows is recirculated as compost.

 Camphill Village West Coast is part of the international Camphill movement, which creates communities for people with and without intellectual disabilities “to live, work and care for each other based on social, spiritual, cultural and agricultural renewal.”
 At Camphill Village West Coast, residents have access to a range of therapies, education, and meaningful work on various enterprises including jojoba production, dairy farming and cheesemaking.